Public-Key-Pins-Report-Only

 Public-Key-Pins header.
 When a browser received this

-header, the browser stored the specified public key hashes and validated
+header, the browser validated the specified public key hashes against the

 Public-Key-Pins, validation failures triggered report